bhavikdand/ParkingLotQuestions/GetMenuItems-starter/src/README.md

 # Implement functionality using which customers can browse the menu items

 ## Problem Statement
 You are building a Restaurant Management System.
-As a part of this system, you need to implement functionality using which customers can browse the menu items and place an order.
+As a part of this system, you need to implement functionality using which customers can browse the menu items.

 ## Assignment